-Padding The Length of the Wye Valley
+Padding The Length of the River Wye

 Forming much of the border between England and Wales, the river Wye flows dreamily through dense woods packed with wildlife, impressive gorges and open fields.
 From Hay-on-Wye, all the way down to Brockweir, the river is safe to navigate (weather permitting), with plenty of camping options along the way.
 The full route takes a full 7 days for an average person, a real adventure where paddles will be able to experience whole length of this iconic river and all of it’s sites.